Weather of 2007: February 7–9

+A winter storm blanketed parts of the United Kingdom including the City of London disrupting travel all across the city including numerous flights cancelled from all airports and several motorists were stranding on area roads.
+Service on the Underground subway system was also affected with several stations been closed.
+Many schools were also closed for one or two days.

 February 12–16

 A major winter storm affected a large area of eastern North America from Nebraska to the Canadian Maritimes.
 Numerous areas received snow accumulations of over 6 in with isolated reports as much as 1 m in the Adirondacks and the Vermont mountains.
 Burlington, Vermont set a 24-hour snowfall record, with 25.3 inches.
 Twelve to sixteen inches (30 to 41 cm) of snowfall and blizzard conditions in central Illinois cancelled classes at the University of Illinois at Urbana–Champaign for two days, the first time classes had been cancelled since 1979.

 Large cities including Cleveland, Hamilton, Syracuse, Rochester, Burlington, Quebec City and Sherbrooke received amounts well in excess of 1 foot of snow (30 cm).
 The city of Hamilton received local snowsqualls bombarding in from Lake Ontario with a north-east wind which dumped over 2 feet of snow (75 cm) in some parts of the city.

-Mixed precipitation fell across the southern Ohio Valley and the Interstate 95 corridor from Virginia to Boston, including New York City, Washington, D.C., and Philadelphia.

-The storm has been blamed for 35 deaths across 13 states and three Canadian provinces.